aeraglyx/fulcrum/README.md

 - `Resolution`, `Samples` - Both improve precision, resolution has a bigger impact on performance.
 - `Baseline Render` - On.

-## Render in Time (WIP)
-Based on current frame estimates samples so that render takes a certain time.
-This freezes Blender momentarily.

 ## Miscellaneous
 - Resetting custom color of selected nodes